Sarakael78/DoctorCodebase/readme.md

 - **root_dir (optional):** This is the path to the root directory of your project.
 If you do not provide this argument, the script will default to using the current working directory.

-## Output
-- The script will generate a file named **project.timestamp.txt** in the **output** directory located in your project's root directory.
-- The **timestamp** in the filename indicates the date and time when the file was generated.
-- If the output directory does not exist, it will automatically be created.

 ## Configuration
 - The script utilizes a config.yaml file to manage settings such as ignored directories and recognized file extensions.